US Customs Clearance from China to the USA in 2026: 5H Holds, SAFE Act, De Minimis & IOR Explained

 The End of "Borrowed" IOR and Bond Infrastructure

-- Minimum continuous bond floor: $100,000 applicable to all new IOR entities within 60 days of enactment; renewals must meet the standard within 360 days
+- Minimum continuous bond floor: $100,000 applicable to all new IOR entities within 60 days of enactment

 What this means for DDP and "double clearance" services: Under the SAFE Act's framework, a freight forwarder with 15 employees cannot meet the 1,500-employee threshold to act as IOR for its shipper clients.
-The commercial model of freight forwarders absorbing IOR liability as a value-added service, already under CBP scrutiny via the 5H enforcement surge, would have no legal basis under SAFE Act rules.
+The commercial model of freight forwarders absorbing IOR liability as a value-added service would have no legal basis under SAFE Act rules.
 Sellers currently using such arrangements should treat this as a high-urgency transition planning trigger.
+For a deeper look at IOR requirements, see our Importer of Record legal guide.

 The Tariff Landscape: Section 122 Replaces IEEPA

-According to analysis published by Covington & Burling and BDO USA in March 2026, Section 122 surcharges are designed as additive to existing MFN and Section 301 duties, but are "non-additive with Section 232" duties (steel and aluminum).
+According to analysis published by Covington & Burling and BDO USA in March 2026, Section 122 surcharges are additive to existing MFN and Section 301 duties, but are non-additive with Section 232 duties (steel and aluminum).
 The initial 150-day duration runs through approximately July 24, 2026.

 2026 Tariff Stack for China-Origin Imports